Monday 15th Week of the Year

 After high school kids go off to college

-and maybe he’ll return home but likely
+and maybe they’ll return home but likely

 they will get a job out of state.